ankelesh/kbs-gamedesign-and-stuff/kbs/Gamedesign/Tactical/Combat system/Phase_3_Advanced_Mechanics.md

 Trigger: Musketeer B acts (Initiative 50)
 Process:
 1. Identify all identical units who haven't acted
-2. Find best initiative among them (50)
-3. Set ALL their initiatives to 50
+2. Set ALL their initiatives to own
-4. Queue processes remaining units
+3. Queue processes remaining units

 Result Queue:
 ├─ [50, 50, 50] → All Musketeers fire in sequence